robdevops/finbot/README.md

 ```
 watchlist = "RMBS STEM ZS SYR.AX 2454.TW"
 ```
-Once this value is loaded into interactive mode, it is not read again.
+Once this value is loaded into the interactive bot, it is not read again.
 Interactive mode uses its own watchlist file.

 ## Reports